Guha-Group/Superresolution-NV-Magnetometry/README.md

 # Superresolution-NV-Magnetometry

+### Overview:
-A quantum-inspired measurement and receiver protocol for performing magnetometry at sub-diffraction scales using nitrogen vacancy centers
+This repository contains a quantum-inspired multi-stage receiver for performing magnetometry at sub-diffraction scales using optically-detected magnetic resonance (ODMR) of nitrogen vacancy color centers in diamond lattices.

+### Getting Started: